Black Mold Is Toxic

 One is the risk of black mold.
 This is toxic mold, and it can cause a wide range of medical issues ranging from headaches to chronic ailments.
 When you have black mold, you better leave it to the experts for your own safety.

-But despite its name it doesn’t have to look black at all.
+But despite its name, it doesn’t have to look black at all.
 Black mold may actually look black, blue, green, or even white (which does seem ironic when you think about it).
-What’s more, if it looks black then it can still be non-toxic mold.
+What’s more, if it looks black, it can still be a non-toxic mold.

 However, the threat of black mold is quite rare.
-Chances are that your mold problem isn’t black mold.
-But it’s very difficult to determine whether or not it is black mold.
-There are test kits you can buy at your local hardware store, but they aren’t foolproof either.
-The only way to be sure is to get it tested at a lab, but if you’re going to do that then you may as well just get an expert to do everything for you.
-It’s safer, faster, and you can be more sure of the results.
+The chances are that your mold problem isn’t black mold.
+But it’s tough to determine whether or not it is black mold.
+You can buy test kits at your local hardware store, but they aren’t foolproof either.
+The only way to be sure is to get it tested at a lab, but if you’re going to do that, then you may as well get an expert to do everything for you.
+It’s safer faster, and you can be more sure of the results.